Jekyll is written in Ruby. If you’re new to Ruby, this page helps you learn some of the terminology.

 source "https://rubygems.org" gem "jekyll" group :jekyll_plugins do gem "jekyll-feed" gem "jekyll-seo-tag" end

-bundler however it’s highly recommended as it ensures you’re running the same version of Jekyll and Jekyll plugins across different environments.
+bundler, it is highly recommended as it ensures you’re running the same version of Jekyll and its plugins across different environments.

-gem install bundler installs Bundler.
-You only need to install it once — not every time you create a new Jekyll project.
-Here are some additional details:
+gem install bundler.
+You only need to install it once, not every time you create a new Jekyll project.

-For more information about how to use Bundler in your Jekyll project, this tutorial should provide answers to the most common questions and explain how to get up and running quickly.
+See Using Jekyll with Bundler for more information about Bundler in Jekyll and for instructions to get up and running quickly.